typst/typst/ARCHITECTURE.md

 the list items just yet.
 This only happens lazily once the list items are layouted.

-When we a have realized the content into a layoutable node, we can then layout it into _regions,_ which describe the space into which the content shall be layouted.
-Within these, a node is free to layout itself as it sees fit, returning one `Frame` per region it wants to occupy.
+When we a have realized the content into a layoutable element, we can then layout it into _regions,_ which describe the space into which the content shall be layouted.
+Within these, an element is free to layout itself as it sees fit, returning one `Frame` per region it wants to occupy.

 **Introspection:**
 How content layouts (and realizes) may depend on how _it itself_ is layouted